Ahmed-Mohamed-Abdelaziz-Nassar/Prayer-Times-And-Quran/README.md

 ## 🌟 Why This Project Stands Out

 * Real-world API-driven application
-* Built بالكامل باستخدام Vanilla JavaScript
+* Built entirely using Vanilla JavaScript
 * Clean architecture and separation of concerns
 * Practical and user-focused use case
 * Strong demonstration of core front-end engineering skills